Castronova/hstools/README.md

 ```

-Getting resources
+## Downloading HydroShare resources

-Downloads data from the HydroShare platform using globally unique identfiers (GUID).
+Downloading data from the HydroShare platform is done using globally unique identfiers (GUID).
 This GUIDs are defined for every HydroShare resource and can be aquired from resource URLs.
+The `hs_get` command downloads resource bagit file and unzips it into a directory of your choosing.

 ```
 hs_get --help